ultravioletrs/ai/rul-turbofan/README.md

 The NASA CMAPSS dataset includes the following key components:

-- Engine ID: Identifies the specific engine.( Typical sensors include Fan Speed, Pressure, Temperature, Flow rates)
+- **Engine ID**: Identifies the specific engine.
+Typical sensors include Fan Speed, Pressure, Temperature, Flow rates.
-- Cycle: The time cycle for the recorded measurements.
+- **Cycle**: The time cycle for the recorded measurements.
-- Setting 1, 2, 3: These are the operational settings that influence the engine's performance.
+- **Setting 1, 2, 3**: These are the operational settings that influence the engine's performance.
-- Sensor 1 to Sensor 21: These columns represent various sensor measurements monitoring different parameters of the engine.
+- **Sensor 1 to Sensor 21**: These columns represent various sensor measurements monitoring different parameters of the engine.

 Dataset is divided into four data sets: